 This shrimp étouffée is considerably easy to make, but does require some finesse.
 The key here is building flavors.
 You start off by making the roux, a process which takes about 15 minutes to get it a toasty dark brown.
 You then add the onions and cook for another 10 minutes or so.
 Another 5 minutes with the celery and garlic, and so on and so forth.

 |From left to right, top to bottom: roux, after adding the onions to the roux, after adding celery/garlic/spices, finished result|

 It takes longer than you would expect to cook each step of the way, but it’s vital in making this dish correctly.
 The result is a slightly spicy shrimp dish with a delicately thickened broth that just coats the rice.
 Personally, I added plenty of hot sauce at the table to my own serving, but you can hold back when creating the dish in case other diners don’t want too much spice in theirs.
 I also used Frank’s Red Hot instead of Tabasco because that what I have.
 Two solid thumbs up for the étouffée and a definite recommendation for Besh Big Easy.
 Can’t wait to keep on cooking!

 New Orleans Shrimp Étouffée

-2 1/2 cups shellfish or shrimp stock (I just used the shells from my shrimp and simmered them in water for about 20 minutes until very fragrant)
+- 2 1/2 cups shellfish or shrimp stock (Simmer the shrimp shells in water for about 20 minutes until very fragrant)

-Tabasco (I used Frank’s Red Hot–my hot sauce of choice)
+- Tabasco (I use Frank’s Red Hot–my preferred hot sauce)